M-SaiCharan/Pandas-Application/README.md

 ## Features

 1. **Data Exploration**:
-   - View the entire dataset loaded into the DataFrame.
+   - View the entire dataset or information about the dataset loaded into the DataFrame.

 2. **Mathematical Operations**:
    - Calculate **Mean**, **Median**, **Mode**, and **Sum** for a specified column.